-- Residents will be assessed using a screening tool such as HOORAT to assess likelihood of overdose and moved in to appropriate housing. - The organisation will provide first aid training, and ensure that each shift has one qualified firstaider on shift in staffed housing settings. - Residents who are considered at risk of opiate overdose will be encouraged to keep Naloxone on site and be trained in how and when to use it. - In organisations where Naloxone is kept on site, staff will have training in how and when to use it. - The organisation will ensure that fully stocked first-aid kits are available; these will also contain Resus-Shields for delivering mouth to mouth.
+- Residents who are considered at risk of opiate overdose should not be accommodated within a Low Threshold environment and appropriate alternative accommodation identified as a priority. - The organisation will provide first aid training, and ensure that each shift has one qualified firstaider on shift in staffed housing settings. - In organisations where Naloxone is kept on site, staff will have training in how and when to use it. - The organisation will ensure that fully stocked first-aid kits are available; these will also contain Resus-Shields for delivering mouth to mouth.